cbass2404/wctrl-auto-ab-detent-ratio/README.md

 **Supporting it**

-- [Support the Project](#-support-the-project) — it is free, but coffee helps
+- [Support the Project](#-support-the-project), it is free, but coffee helps

 ---

 ## Setup

-Five steps, about ten minutes. **Only step 1 needs SimAppPro** — after that you can close it and leave it closed.
+Five steps, about ten minutes. **Only step 1 needs SimAppPro**, after that you can close it and leave it closed.

 ### 1. Calibrate the afterburner detent